Comics journalism

 Visual narrative storytelling has existed for thousands of years, but comics journalism brings reportage to the field in more direct ways.
+The Association of American Editorial Cartoonists distinguished comics journalism from political cartoons this way:

 The use of the comics medium to cover real-life events for news organizations, publications or publishers (in graphic novel format) is currently at an all-time peak.
 Comics journalism publications are active in the United States, the United Kingdom, France, the Netherlands, Italy, and India, and comics journalists also hail from such countries as Russia, Lebanon, Belgium, Peru, and Germany.
 Many of the works are featured online and in collaboration with established publications, as well as the small press.
 In recent decades, works of comics journalism have appeared in such publications as Harper's Magazine, The Atlantic, The New Yorker, The New York Times, The Boston Globe, The Guardian, Slate, Columbia Journalism Review, and LA Weekly.